hex-five/multizone-iot-sdk-pfsc/README.md

 Z1 > mqtt: connected
 ```
-Take note of your randomly generated client_id as you'll need it to interact with the target via MQTT messages published and subscribed to topics mzone-xxxxxxxx/zonex (mzone-3a237d20 in the example above).
-The MQTT client_id is generated randomly for each new MQTT session upon board reset.
+Take note of your randomly generated ```client_id``` as you'll need it to interact with the target via MQTT messages published and subscribed to topics mzone-xxxxxxxx/zonex (mzone-3a237d20 in the example above).
+The MQTT client_id is generated randomly for each MQTT session upon board reset.
 At any time, you can restart the TLS/MQTT session and receive a new client id with the command ```send 1 restart```.

-**Telemetry - Send and receive encrypted TLS/MQTT messages**
+**Telemetry - Send and Receive Encrypted TLS/MQTT Messages**

-In the following examples replace "mzone-xxxxxxxx" with your randomly generated client id.
+In the following examples replace ```mzone-xxxxxxxx``` with your randomly generated client id.

 In a new terminal console, subscribe (listen) to all topics for your device:
 ```
 cd multizone-iot-sdk-pfsc
 CLIENT_ID=mzone-xxxxxxxx
-alias mosquitto_sub='mosquitto_sub --host mqtt-broker.hex-five.com --cafile pki/hexfive-ca.crt --cert pki/test.crt --key pki/test.key '
+alias mosquitto_sub='mosquitto_sub --host mqtt-broker.hex-five.com --cafile pki/hexfive-ca.crt --cert pki/test.crt --key pki/test.key'
 mosquitto_sub -t $CLIENT_ID/+
 ```
 In a new terminal console, publish (send) MQTT messages to the topics mapped to zones:
 ```
 cd multizone-iot-sdk-pfsc
 CLIENT_ID=mzone-xxxxxxxx
-alias mosquitto_pub='mosquitto_pub --host mqtt-broker.hex-five.com --cafile pki/hexfive-ca.crt --cert pki/test.crt --key pki/test.key '
+alias mosquitto_pub='mosquitto_pub --host mqtt-broker.hex-five.com --cafile pki/hexfive-ca.crt --cert pki/test.crt --key pki/test.key'

 mosquitto_pub -t $CLIENT_ID/zone1 -m ping
 mosquitto_pub -t $CLIENT_ID/zone2 -m ping